ionic-team/ionic-docs/docs/react/testing/introduction.md

 There are two types of tests that can be written:

 **Unit Tests**: Unit tests are used to test individual functions and components in isolation.
-They can be written using tools such as [Jest](https://jestjs.io) and [React Testing Library](https://testing-library.com).
+[Jest](https://jestjs.io) and [React Testing Library](https://testing-library.com) are commonly used for unit testing.

 **Integration Tests**: Integration tests are used to test how different components work together.
-They can be written using tools such as [Cypress](https://www.cypress.io) or [Playwright](https://playwright.dev).
+[Cypress](https://www.cypress.io) or [Playwright](https://playwright.dev) are commonly used for integration testing.